guillemborrell/CursoScripting/clases/slides/old/matlab.rst

        end
   >> plot(x,z);

-No os preocupeis si de momento no entendeis nada.
+No os preocupéis si de momento no entendéis nada.
 Se requieren varios años de experiencia para programar así

 El resultado(2)